 If you visit this popular doughnut store you may have tried one of theirs which will remind you of these.
-I promise you that if these are offered during your Christmas brunch or at a baby shower everyone will ask you for the recipe. 😉 This is what was used for this batch.
+I promise if you make these and our Dunkin Donuts Apple Fritter during your Christmas brunch or at a baby shower everyone will ask you for the recipe. 😉 This is what was used for this batch.

 - Cake flour will give you that really fluffy texture, just like at a bakery.

 - Half and half gives them a tender and moistness you won’t get with cow milk.

 - Baking powder and salt

 - Cinnamon is added into the batter as well as the top when done.